Louis Hesse d'Alzon

-Louis Hesse d'Alzon (หลุยส์ เฮสดาร์ซัน), sometimes abbreviated as Louis Hesse (หลุยส์ เฮส, born May 2, 1991, in Bangkok) is a Thai-French actor and model who is affiliated with Channel 7 HD.
+Louis Hesse d'Alzon (หลุยส์ เฮสดาร์ซัน), sometimes abbreviated as Louis Hesse (หลุยส์ เฮส, born May 2, 1991, in Bangkok) is a Thai-French actor who is affiliated with Channel 7 HD.

 Career

 Hesse d'Alzon began entering the showbiz as an actor in 2008, having featured in Kamikaze's MV in 2010.

 In the same year, he had the opportunity to star in the role of Johnny in the teen musical film After School.

 In 2013, he signed with Ch7, starting to gain recognition.
 In the beginning, the characters he received were usually only supporting roles or villains.

 He made his first protagonist in Hak Lin Chang in 2017, alongside a Thai-Austrian actress Stephany Auernig.

 In November 2023, Hesse d'Alzon starred as Johnny Draco, an American martial arts and weapons expert, in Mekong, an adaptation of the 1995 novel of the same name by former politician and writer Pongpol Adireksarn.
 He is a main character with Mik Thongraya.